Outpatient Child/Adolescent Psychiatry

 - Integrated Behavioral Health Clinic with General Pediatrics

-The Tufts Children's Hospital is the principal children’s hospital for Tufts University School of Medicine, where all our physicians hold faculty positions.
+The Tufts Medical Center is the principal children’s hospital for Tufts University School of Medicine, where all our physicians hold faculty positions.
 Specialists from our children's hospital in Boston are among the most talented and highly trained professionals in the country.
 We conduct significant research and offer clinical trials for children, particularly for children who have cancer.

 This six-month rotation gives fellows a chance to learn about a variety of Pediatric Neurological syndromes and disorders.
-Fellows attend Pediatric Neurology Outpatient Clinic with Pediatric Neurology fellows, medical students, Neurology residents, and Psychiatry residents at Tufts Children's Hospital.
+Fellows attend Pediatric Neurology Outpatient Clinic with Pediatric Neurology fellows, medical students, Neurology residents, and Psychiatry residents at Tufts Medical Center.

 The CCSN works with infants, children and adolescents who have developmental, behavioral, or emotional issues that interfere with growth and/or functioning.
 CAP fellows rotate with the CCSN for a half day per week during the first year of fellowship, and gain experience working with children with developmental delay and autism spectrum disorder.
 Fellows work with the CCSN’s team of Developmental-Behavioral Pediatricians, Psychologists, Education Specialists, and Neurologists to evaluate and work with patients and families served by the CCSN, and receive group supervision.